-- 1. Select Database | Change management in the Designer. - 2.
-In the Change management dialog next to the Change labels menu, click ... - 3.
-In the Change labels dialog, create a new change label by clicking 1. - OR -
+- 1. In the Manager or the Designer, select the Database > Change management menu item. - 2.
+In the Change management dialog next to the Change labels menu, click 1. - 3.
+In the Change labels dialog, create a new change label by clicking 1. - 4.
+Enter the following label data.